Description

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of 627 days in the last 5 years of Vanguard Developed Markets Index Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum time in days below previous high water mark over 5 years of Vanguard Developed Markets Index Fund is 627 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

-• During the last 3 years, the maximum time in days below previous high water mark is 115 days, which is greater, thus worse than the value of 87 days from the benchmark.
+• Compared with SPY (87 days) in the period of the last 3 years, the maximum days below previous high of 115 days is greater, thus worse.

 AveDuration: